The Impact of Former President Trump’s NATO Comments on European Security and Russian Aggression

 It remains a mystery why Trump feels so inexplicably tied to Putin, and wedded to his flattery, or even his success.
 It is an enigma that we will only understand with the passage of time.
 Is it a twisted attraction to a “bad guy,” an infatuation with Russia’s deeply patriarchal culture, or something more darkly tied to Trump’s own personal history?

 This Saturday’s incendiary comments fuel the narrative of America being exploited, undervalued and, as a result, in global decline.
 Trump’s Republican Party feeds on this, perhaps unaware that it is a self-fulfilling loop of grievance.
-The more the United States complains about its allies and their miserable abandonment by NATO, and withdraws from it, the less powerful it is.
+The more the United States complains regarding its allies and their miserable abandonment by NATO, and withdraws from it, the less powerful it is.

 Former Fox News host Tucker Carlson’s insufferably bland Putin interview encouraged the projection of weakness: He was an easy, open ear for the Kremlin chief’s flimsy persecution arguments and laughable historical justification for invading a neighbor. weaker and non-threatening.
 The platform pointed out that there are parts of the United States that want to listen to Putin’s nonsense, and it allowed them to do so.
 He announced the likely radical change in relations with Russia of a second Trump term.

-Although the real-world impact of Trump’s comments is still unclear, it could be catastrophic.
+Although the real-world impact of Trump’s comments is still unclear, it might be catastrophic.
 European security depends on Ukraine’s success or, at the very least, its ability to contain and weaken Russia’s continued attacks.

 But don’t expect Moscow to launch an all-out invasion of the largest military alliance in history.
 Russia will not suddenly bomb France.
 Putin prefers to goad, provoke and test the limits or disposition of his opponents.
 Is NATO ready to go to war with Moscow over the Russian-speaking parts of the Baltic state of Estonia?
 Or the small Norwegian island of Svalbard, partially inhabited by Russians?
 Would a small Russian provocation slowly reveal NATO’s disunity and reluctance to mobilize its populations for conflict in the same way that Russia has done?